-This report, and the analyses, models and predictions contained herein ("Information"), are based on data provided by the Amber Infrastructure Group G and compiled using proprietary computer risk assessment technology of Risk Management Solutions, Inc. ("RMS").
-The technology and data used in providing this Information is based on the scientific data, mathematical and empirical models, and encoded experience of scientists and specialists (including without limitation: earthquake engineers, wind engineers, structural engineers, geologists, seismologists, meteorologists, geotechnical specialists and mathematicians).
+This report, and the analyses, models and predictions contained herein ('Information'), are based on data provided by the Amber Infrastructure Group and compiled using proprietary computer risk assessment technology of Moody's RMS.
+The technology and data used in providing this information is based on the scientific data, mathematical and empirical models, and encoded experience of scientists and specialists (including without limitation: earthquake engineers, wind engineers, structural engineers, geologists. seismologists, meteorologists, geotechnical specialists and mathematicians).
 As with any model of physical systems, particularly those with low frequencies of occurrence and potentially high severity outcomes, the actual losses from catastrophic events may differ from the results of simulation analyses.
 Furthermore, the accuracy of predictions depends largely on the accuracy and quality of the data used by INPP.
-The Information is provided under license to INPP and is RMS's proprietary and confidential information and may not be shared with any third party without the prior written consent of both INPP and RMS.
+The Information is provided under license to INPP and is Moody's RMS' proprietary and confidential information and may not be shared with any third party without the prior written consent of both INPP and Moody's RMS.

-Furthermore, this Information may only be used for the specific business purpose specified by Amber Infrastructure Group and for no other purpose, and may not be used under any circumstances in the development or calibration of any product or service offering that competes with RMS.
-The recipient of this Information is further advised that RMS is not engaged in the insurance, reinsurance, or related industries, and that the Information provided is not intended to constitute professional advice.
-RMS specifically disclaims any and all responsibilities, obligations and liability with respect to any decisions or advice made or given as a result of the information or use thereof, including all warranties, whether express or implied, including but not limited to, warranties of non-infringement, merchantability and fitness for a particular purpose.
-In no event shall RMS (or its parent, subsidiary, or other affiliated companies) be liable for direct, indirect, special. incidental, or consequential damages with respect to any decisions or advice made or given as a result of the contents of this information or use thereof.
+Furthermore, this Information may only be used for the specific business purpose specified by Amber Infrastructure Group and for no other purpose, and may not be used under any circumstances in the development or calibration of any product or service offering that competes with Moody's RMS.
+The recipient of this information is further advised that Moody's RMS is not engaged in the insurance, reinsurance, or related industries, and that the Information provided is not intended to constitute professional advice.
+Moody's RMS specifically disclaims any and all responsibilities, obligations and liability with respect to any decisions or advice made or given as a result of the information or use thereof, including all warranties, whether express or implied, including but not limited to, warranties of noninfringement, merchantability and fitness for a particular purpose.
+In no event shall Moody's RMS (or its parent, subsidiary, or other affiliated companies) be liable for direct, indirect, special, incidental, or consequential damages with respect to any decisions or advice made or given as a result of the contents of this information or use thereof.